precog/client-libraries/doc/src/charts-api.v1.rst

 	 * "gradient:{lightness}:{levels}" :
 		The ``lightness`` parameter is used to state how brigther (or darker) the end of the gradient will be and the ``levels`` parameterd states the number of steps that form the gradient.
 ``symbol`` : string OR function(object datapoint, object stats) string
 	Each datapoint in the line charts can be associated to an optional symbol.
 The symbol can be described statically using a string or using a function.
-The symbol must be expressed in SVG PATH format.
+The symbol must be expressed in one of the 2 following formats:
+	* SVG PATH format.
 There is a practical function ``ReportGrid.symbol.get()`` to quickly build symbols.
+	* "image:urltoimage".
+This second format allows to embed raster images instead of vecorial symbols.
+The URL part must be an absolute path to an image.
+It is also possible to specify the size of the image this way: "image,40x50:urltoimage".
+The images are by default aligned so that their center will match the underlying datapoint.
+Other alignments are possible using this syntax: "image,left top:imageurl".
+The horizontal position must be expressed first (center, left, right), the vertical alignment must be separated by a white space (center, top, bottom).
+Size and alignment can be specified together by separating them with a comma.
 ``symbolstyle`` : function(object datapoint, object stats) string
 	If symbols are added to the lines you can use ``symbolstyle`` to render a custom style for each of them.
 The style produced by the custom function must be a string in CSS format.
 ``y0property`` : string